 Click the record to open it.

-Open the actions menu on the top right corner of the browsing form and select Edit.
+Open the Options menu on the top right corner of the browsing form and click Edit.

-Enter the following values in the Contact tab then select NEXT:
+Enter the following values in the Contact tab, and then click Next:

 Select Is Contractor